ZetaVII/Task-Manager-App/Specification.md

  *  The "Save changes" button is represented by a colorful and clearly visible box.

 ### Glossary
-* User=has registered username and password
+* user = has registered username and password
-* Task= item user entered on to do list
+* task = item user entered on to do list

 ## Use Case 12 Name: Set Priority of Tasks